MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/behaviors/reusable/effect-behavior.md

 # Reusable EffectBehavior

 _Behaviors are a useful approach for adding an effect to a control, removing boiler-plate effect handling code from code-behind files.
-This article demonstrates using a Xamarin.Forms behavior to add an effect to a control._
+This article demonstrates creating and consuming a Xamarin.Forms behavior to add an effect to a control._

 ## Overview